Retroist Hunt the Wumpus Podcast

-On today’s show I talk the groundbreaking early computer game, Hunt the Wumpus.
+On today’s show, I talk about the groundbreaking early computer game, Hunt the Wumpus.
 I begin the show talking about how accessible the game was to a young me and how it was the highlight of my early time in my High School Computer Club.
-After that I move onto the game itself.
+After that, I move onto the game itself.

 Hunt the Wumpus is a very important chapter in adventure gaming.
 It inspired a lot of people to make games and was straightforward enough in design to actually be accessible.
 So please give this a listen and maybe fire up an online version of Hunt the Wumpus.

 Listen and download the Retroist Hunt the Wumpus Podcast

 Download Episode (MP3)